-1 José Carlos Soares Machado is a partner at SRS Advogados - Sociedade Rebelo de Sousa e Associados, RL.
+1 José Carlos Soares Machado is a partner and Rita Lynce de Faria is a consultant at SRS Advogados, Sociedade Rebelo de Sousa & Advogados Associados, SP, RL.

-Arbitration Act (Law No. 63/2011, 14 December, which entered into force in March 2012).
+2 Arbitration Act (Law No. 63/2011, 14 December, which entered into force in March 2012).